datacarpentry/spreadsheets-socialsci/_episodes/01-Creating data tables in a spreadsheet.md

 The guidelines above should result in simple, easy to understand data tables.
 For simple data entry there should be no difficulty is applying them.

-Although spreadsheets are not ideal for analysis purposes, due to the lack of an audit trail of what has been done in the drag and drop, point and click environment, creating derived columns using simple formulae may be acceptable and convenient.
+Despite this spreadsheets are not ideal for analysis purposes, due to the lack of an audit trail of what has been done in the drag and drop, point and click environment, creating derived columns using simple formulae may be acceptable and convenient.